 I was the first in my family to go to college.
 While at Sarah Lawrence I studied labor history, social movements, writing and visual arts, and grew into a social justice leader.
 I co-founded and co-chaired Student Organizers for Social Justice, a student organizing collective that advocated for economic and racial justice on campus and in the community.
-I also interned with NY Jobs with Justice, a coalition of labor, community, religious and student organizations, and American Rights at Work, a labor movement think tank.
+I also interned with NY Jobs with Justice, a coalition of labor, community, religious and student organizations.

 My first job out of college was as the Program Coordinator of the Union Semester Program at the Joseph S. Murphy Institute for Labor Studies, part of the City University of New York.
 I coordinated an academic internship program that trained students in social justice organizing through labor union internships and a labor studies curriculum.
 Through this work I learned that I love mentoring emerging leaders.
 In the spring of 2006, I followed my passion for justice to become a Researcher and Campaigner with the Justice for Janitors Campaign in San Diego and Orange County where I organized for a living wage, health insurance, immigration reform, and rights in the work place alongside workers.